What are the causes of chronic pain and how are they treated?

 Patients suffering from migraines and chronic pain usually require complex clinical management of the headaches along with the general management of the chronic pain.
 They tend to have a snowball effect on each other and can be difficult to pinpoint without in depth physical and lifestyle examination by a musculoskeletal physiotherapist.
 In the case of cervicogenic headaches, they are caused by secondary issues such as a disorder of the cervical spine or injuries to the soft tissues of the neck.
 The temporomandibular joint, connecting the jaw to your skull is also a prime cause of chronic migraines and is best diagnosed by a physiotherapist

-What treatments do physiotherapists use to treat common forms of chronic pain?
+What treatments do physiotherapists use to treat common forms of chronic and persistent pain?

 Lower back pain treatment: Depending on the type of back pain, physiotherapy usually recommends combined treatments for the treatment of back pain.
 Periodised functional resistance training has recently been shown to be an effective treatment for chronic lower back pain.
 Combination programs have been shown to improve functions of the musculoskeletal system, resulting in reduced pain, reduced disability and improved quality of life.
 Functionality and efficiency of movement are two of the most important factors when it comes to physical health.
 We offer individual personalised sessions for Pilates and functional training in our Functional Rehab Gym which allows you to strengthen and tone your body in the safest way possible.